serverless/dashboard/docs/integrations/index.md

 Note: this same process can be initiated from the CLI using [Serverless Framework](#onboarding-using-serverless-framework)

 ### Synching Inventory
-Setting up the AWS Observability Integration automatically sets up a synch process to ensure that the latest resources are available in your account.
+Setting up the AWS Integration automatically sets up a synch process to ensure that the latest resources are available in your account.
 This process will regularly check your CloudFormation stacks and Lambda functions in your account.

 This process will not apply specific [features you enable](./enable-monitoring-features.md) but instead reflect what features are applied in your AWS account.
 This will prevent any race conditions from occurring where we would attempt to add back an Lambda extension, or CloudWatch Log Subscription.